 This intuitive blush (it adapts to your moisture levels and adjusts pigment accordingly), is just the thing for natural makeup looks that require a less-is-more approach.
 Seen here in Coral, apply with a fluffy blush brush for a chic see-through glow.

 5. Rosy lip color

-Natural makeup looks call for lip finishes that can vary with preference.
+The lip trend pendulum has swung from high-maintenance mattes to easy-wearing glosses and stains—great news for everyone who'd loves natural makeup looks and would rather not check how their lipstick looks on the back of their knife 16 times during dinner.
+Finishes can vary depending on your preference.
 But whether you choose a formula that's juicy like a gloss, creamy like a classic lipstick, or budge-proof like a stain, keep it in the rosy color family closest to your natural lip pigment to stick to a neutral feel.

 6. Fluffy lashes